jrnold/r4ds-exercise-solutions/docs/visualize.md

 <img src="visualize_files/figure-html/unnamed-chunk-13-1.png" width="70%" style="display: block; margin: auto;" />

-Instead of using discrete colors, the continous variable uses a scale that goes from black to bluish.
+Instead of using discrete colors, the continuous variable uses a scale that goes from black to bluish.

 ```r